 What is a bike box?

-The bike box is an intersection safety design to prevent bicycle/car collisions, especially those between drivers turning right and bicyclists going straight.
+A bike box is a green pavement marking installed at intersections to reduce conflicts between people bicycling and driving.
 It is a green box on the road with a white bicycle symbol inside.
 It includes green bicycle lanes approaching and leading from the box.

 Why are bike boxes being installed?

-The main goal is to prevent collisions between motorists turning right and cyclists going straight.
-It's all about visibility and awareness.
-At a red light, cyclists are more visible to motorists by being in front of them.
+The main goal is to prevent collisions between people in cars turning right and people on bikes going straight by increasing visibility and awareness.
+At a red light, people biking are more visible to people driving by being in front of them.
 At a green light, the green bike lane through the intersection reminds motorists and cyclists to watch for each other.

 Watch this short video to see how drivers and cyclists can use the Bike Box to reduce conflict and increase safety.